matrix-tu-dresden-de/Dokumentation/content/faq/_index.en.md

 **Annotations:**
 * Losing the room keys will result in the loss of your messages, as they can only be read by you and your communication participants.
 No admin can help with that.
 * Because of the new session, a red warning sign is subsequently displayed for all your previous messages.
 This is not an error, but just a little too dramatic information setting (further information can be found here: [external link](https://github.com/vector-im/element-web/issues/13701))
+* If you only use Matrix on one device and you do not have access to your security phrase or security key you have to follow route c) to not loose your encrypted messages.